zonemaster/zonemaster/docs/specifications/tests/DNSSEC-TP/dnssec16.md

           and the name server IP addresses in the set for that key tag.

-12. If the *DNSKEY Not Signed By CDS* set is non-empty then do:
+12. If the *CDS points to non-zone DNSKEY* set is non-empty then do:
     * For each CDS key tag in the set do:
+        * Output *[DS16_CDS_MATCHES_NON_ZONE_DNSKEY]* with the CDS key tag and the name server IP addresses in the set for that key tag.

+13. If the *CDS points to non-SEP DNSKEY* set is non-empty then do:
+    * For each CDS key tag in the set do:
+        * Output *[DS16_CDS_MATCHES_NON_SEP_DNSKEY]* with the CDS key tag and the name server IP addresses in the set for that key tag.

+14. If the *DNSKEY Not Signed By CDS* set is non-empty then do:
+    * For each CDS key tag in the set do:
         * Output *[DS16_DNSKEY_NOT_SIGNED_BY_CDS]* with the CDS key tag and the name server IP addresses in the set for that key tag.

-13. If the *CDS Invalid RRSIG* set is non-empty then do:
+15. If the *CDS Invalid RRSIG* set is non-empty then do:
     * For each RRSIG key tag in the set do:
         * Output *[DS16_CDS_INVALID_RRSIG]* with the RRSIG key tag and the name server IP addresses in the set for that key tag.

-14. If the *CDS Not Signed* set is non-empty then output *[DS16_CDS_UNSIGNED]* with all name server IP addresses in the set.
+16. If the *CDS Not Signed* set is non-empty then output *[DS16_CDS_UNSIGNED]* with all name server IP addresses in the set.

-15. If the *CDS Signed By Unknown DNSKEY* set is non-empty then output *[DS16_CDS_SIGNED_BY_UNKNOWN_DNSKEY]* with the name server IP addresses in the set.
+17. If the *CDS Signed By Unknown DNSKEY* set is non-empty then output *[DS16_CDS_SIGNED_BY_UNKNOWN_DNSKEY]* with the name server IP addresses in the set.

 ## Outcome(s)